Experimentally accessible measurement of irreversibility in stochastic systems by categorizing single-molecule displacements: Comparison to alternative methods to measure irreversibility on protein pulling data

 For a non-equilibrium process starting at equilibrium, Crooks' Fluctuation Theorem is a reliable method for measuring equilibrium free energy differences $\Delta F$, provided one has access to the reverse protocol, also starting at equilibrium.
 It is given by~\cite{crooks1999entropy}

 where $p(W)$ is the distribution of work done during the forward protocol and $W^R$ during the reverse.
-The quantity in the exponential term is bounded by the second law of thermodynamics and is known as the dissipated work $W_d=W-\Delta F\geq0$.
+The quantity in the exponential term is known as the dissipated work.
+The average dissipated work, which we denote as $W_d$, is bounded by the second law of thermodynamics $W_d\equiv \langle W\rangle-\Delta F\geq0$.
 When the process in question also \textit{ends} at equilibrium (we have that $\Delta F-\langle\Delta V\rangle=-T\langle\Delta S_{sys}\rangle$ for a change in internal energy $\Delta V$), then $W_d/T=\langle\Delta S_{tot}\rangle$ \cite{Blaber_2023}.
 In our non-equilibrium force ramps of proteins, even at high pulling forces, we can assume the system to be practically equilibrated at the end of each ramp.
 In fact, we have checked in experiment and simulation there is no measurable dissipation during the relaxation of the protein at constant force at the end of the protocol.

 In Fig.~\ref{fig: crooks}, we report our measurements of $W_d$ in experiment and simulation, using Crooks' Fluctuation Theorem for $\Delta F$ by solving $p(W)=p(-W^R)$ via the Bennet Acceptance Ratio method~\cite{BENNETT1976245}.
 Crucially, with data from a magnetic tweezers setup, $W$ can be directly evaluated from $W=\int \partial_\lambda Vd\lambda=-\int x\,df$, since the control parameter of the protocol $\lambda$ is the pulling force itself~\cite{Alemany_2011}.
 From the simulation analysis of Fig.~\ref{fig: crooks}(b) we corroborate the equivalence with the total entropy production, given by the stars closest to the respective $W_d$ measurement.
 Despite using $5000$ trajectories and adding noise to the positions there is good agreement with the theory.